 The programme aligns with the UK Government’s Sugar reduction and wider reformulation programme which encourages all sectors of the food industry to reduce calories, sugar and salt in foods which contribute most to these intakes.

-We work with a range of stakeholders across Northern Ireland including district councils and academic institutions to support the food industry to make food healthier by:
+We work with a range of stakeholders across Northern Ireland including local councils and academic institutions to support the food industry in making food better.

 Bakery reformulation webinar

 The FSA hosted a webinar for the bakery sector to engage with local businesses on reformulation and provide information on the wide range of support available.
 Speakers at the webinar included two local bakeries who worked successfully with the FSA to reformulate bakery products, an ingredient supplier who outlined the advice and support they can provide to bakeries and Invest NI who discussed the available funding opportunities.

 Watch a recording of the Bakery reformulation webinar: